-Writing Goals: How to Set the Right Goals for 2020
+Writing Goals: How to Set Meaningful Goals for 2022 That You Can Manage and Achieve

 3. What Will You Quit?

-There are always things that keep us from living our best life, whether they’re a job, a bad habit, or a task.
-What if you could quit?
+There are always obstacles that keep us from living our best life, whether they’re a job, a bad habit, or a task.
+What if you could overcome them?
 How would that transform your life?

-If you could stop doing anything, what would it be?
 You can’t add more to your life without getting rid of something.
-What will you quit over the next year?
+We have to let some goals go in order to make room for new, manageable ones.

+- Television.
+This may or may not include YouTube videos.
+If you can’t cut it out completely, consider quitting certain streaming services, like Netflix or Hulu.
+Use that money saved on something to support your writing process!

+- Late night hang-outs with friends.
+You can always spend time with them when you finish your writing goals.
+Designate days for friends, but save the others for finishing your writing endeavors.

-You might not be able to quit it today or tomorrow (responsibly, anyway), but figure out what you want to quit and then make a plan.
+You might not be able to responsibly quit these today or tomorrow, but figure out what you want to quit and then make a plan.
+(Maybe part of your weekly goals is cutting your choice out a little more at a time.)

 You may not accomplish everything you want to, but I find that when I connect my desire and consider what I want to quit, I am much more successful at accomplishing my goals.